gnuradio/pybombs/README.md

 separate recipe lists for specific projects.

 If the same recipe can be found in more than one location, it will be chosen from the most specific.
-The precise order is:
+The precise order is (from more to less specific):
 - Recipe locations specified on the command line (Using the `-r` switch)
 - From the environment variable `PYBOMBS_RECIPE_DIR`
 - The current prefix (if available)